 Maha’ulepu is a heritage landscape.
 Revealing 5 million years of continuous history, it is a living museum – a research site and habitat for rare and endangered plants and animals.
 Maha`ulepu is sacred and legendary to Native Hawaiians, many of whom are connected to this area by ancestral ties and by continuing cultural uses.
 Some of the endangered species include reclusive blind cave invertebrates, breeding monk seals (a pup was born in August 2004), humpback whales, and rare native plants.
 David Burney, professor of paleoecology, Fordham University describes Maha’ulepu this way: “This is the Olduvai Gorge or La Brea Tar Pits of Hawai’i.
 We keep finding things.
 We could dig here forever!”

-The area is also a remote retreat for resident and visitor alike to be awed and inspired by its beauty and rich past.
-The scenic splendor of Maha’ulepu, natural and undeveloped, includes majestic Ha’upu Mountain over-looking the fertile valley, the dramatic coastal headlands, the intimate bays and long sandy beaches.
+The area is also a remote retreat for residents and visitors alike to be awed and inspired by its beauty and rich past.
+The scenic splendor of Maha’ulepu, natural and undeveloped, includes majestic Ha’upu Mountain overlooking the fertile valley, the dramatic coastal headlands, the intimate bays and long sandy beaches.

 How one Kauai resident describes Maha’ulepu: “I have played on it for 30 years and would like my children and their children to experience a pristine and hotel-free area.
 It is our Yellowstone Park.”